 Once you have subscribed, each time you access the newsgroups you are informed of any new messages added to the topics.
-You can then read these messages and respond to them adding your own message.
+You can then read these messages and respond to them by adding your own message.

 The Usenet software receives “postings” of information and transmits new postings to users who have registered their interest in receiving the information.
 Each individual posting takes the form like that used for e-mail.

-There are over 10,000 such newsgroups; however, each Usenet site is financed independently & controlled a Site Administrator, who carries only those groups that he/she chooses.
+There are over 10,000 such newsgroups; however, each Usenet site is financed independently & controlled by a Site Administrator, who carries only those groups that he/she chooses.

 - List Server